regebro/how-to-diff-xml/talk.rst

 .. note::

     First of all, the matching.
+We don't match lines or texts, we match nodes.

     The node matching is tricky for XML.
-For text it's easy, text is text.
-And scientific papers on hierarchical diffing generally view hierarchies as nodes that have a value, and children, and that's it.
+Scientific papers on hierarchical diffing generally view hierarchies as nodes that have a value, and children, and that's it.

     So, xmldiff 0.6 made something clever here, it converted one complex XML node to many simple nodes.